dariabak/PostTask/README.md

 -   API response bodies so you can complete the test if you're having connection issues. (found under app/src/main/res/raw)
--   List of API endpoints you'll need to use for the task.
+-   List of API endpoints you'll need to use for the com.technical.task.
 -   You can use standard material icons where icons are appropriate

 ## Requirements